toshim45/gql-schema-parser/README.md

 1. choose 1 query to convert, say StockInventoryAdminList
 2. look for the query stock_inventory(...) get the fields inside
 3. result no 2 find schema on raw hasura
+    3.1. will be type stock_inventory { fetch only needed fields
 4. put no 3 to wms-graph/graph/inventory.graphqls
     4.1. dependency bool_exp, e.g. field number
     4.2. dependency order_by, e.g. field created_by